Embryo Remains Burial

 Cause of embryo death may include: Self-arrest any time after fertilization; Discard per grade, PGD or PGS result; Failure to survive freeze or thaw process; Cryo-preservation equipment malfunction; Patient-elected thaw without transfer.

 Arrested embryos are buried with fetal remains from several local hospitals.
 2020 burials will be at Resurrection Cemetery in Mendota Heights, MN on the following days (For more information about the cemetery, Click Here.): February 1, 2020;

 May 2, 2020**; August 1, 2020**; November 7, 2020**

-**Due to the impact of COVID-19 on public gatherings, May’s burial will take place on Tuesday, May 5th (10 am) at Epiphany Catholic Church in Coon Rapids, MN.
+**Due to the impact of COVID-19 on public gatherings, May (5/5/2020), August (8/11/2020), and November (11/4/2020) burials will take place at Epiphany Catholic Cemetery in Coon Rapids, MN.
+Our director and chaplain will be onsite for burial.
 Although there will not be a memorial service, we continue to hold these precious lives in our prayers.**

 How It Works (Labs: Click Here)

 1. PRINT SHG Embryo Remains Burial flyer and bring it to your next clinic appointment.
 If possible, share your request for burial PRIOR to the start of an IVF cycle.

 2. Your lab will ship the remains to SHG.
 In some instances, your fertility center may require that you collect the remains from them.
 In this case, we will provide you with all the shipping materials and a prepaid shipping label.
 Remains are kept at a licensed funeral home until burial.

 3. No patient-identifying information is needed.
 The lab can send us remains from patients who prefer to remain anonymous.